 This position is paid.
 Interns are hired for employment on the academic semester schedule for fall, spring, and summer terms.

 Applications for summer 2019 are now being accepted.
 Please send all of the following items to firstname.lastname@example.org:

 - A resume

 - A writing sample

 - A cover letter expressing interest and the dates of your availability

 Please include all application materials in one Microsoft Word document or PDF file.
 Submissions with multiple email attachments will not be accepted.
 Submit your application materials by email to email@example.com.

-Application deadline for the spring 2019 policy/advocacy internships is November 9, 2018.
+Application deadline for the summer 2019 policy/advocacy internships is April 5, 2019.